S-Abbas011/Bike-Store-Data-Analysis-Project-/README.md

 * SQL- PostgreSQL
 * Joins, Group By, CTEs, Window Functions, Aggregations, and Ranking
 * Data Cleaning & Business Insights Generation

+## Power BI
+*Power BI Desktop
+*Data connection from PostgreSQL
+*Data modeling & relationships
+*DAX measures for KPIs
+*Interactive dashboards & slicers
+*Insight-driven visualizations

+## SQL Analysis Highlights
+*Using SQL, the following business questions were answered:
+*Which customers generate the highest revenue?
+*Which products, categories, and brands sell the most?
+*How do sales and orders trend by year and month?
+*Which stores and staff perform best?
+*How does inventory vary across stores?

+📊 Power BI Dashboard (Visualization Layer)

+The Power BI dashboard converts SQL insights into interactive and visually intuitive reports.

+🔹 Key KPIs

+Total Sales: 8.58M

+Total Quantity Sold: 7,078

+Total Orders: 4,722

+ ## Dashboard Insights
+* Sales Trend (2016–2018):
+- Sales peaked in 2017 and declined in 2018.
+* Category-wise Performance:
+- Mountain Bikes and Road Bikes dominate revenue.
+* Brand Contribution:
+- A small number of brands generate most sales.
+* Top Customers:
+- High-value customers identified for retention strategies.
+* State-wise Sales:
+- NY and CA are major revenue contributors.

 ## Key Insights Summary
 * Loyal customers drive repeat business — focus on customer retention.